 For the Caribbean baked chicken:

-- To test whether the chicken is cooked, insert a knife where the thigh joins the breast.
+- Into the oven, it goes!
+To calculate the cooking time, allow 1h per kilo (1h per 2.2 lb).
+For example, my 1.7kg / 3.7lb chicken would take 1 hour and 42 minutes in total.
+To test whether the chicken is cooked, insert a knife where the thigh joins the breast.
 If the juice is pink instead of clear, put the chicken back in the oven and check for the color again every 10 min or so.
+When it’s cooked remove the chicken from the oven, and place it onto a cutting board.
+Let the Caribbean baked chicken rest for 10 to 15 min before carving.
+Serve with white rice and the sauce chien if desired.

 For the sauce chien:

-- Finely dice the spring onions, parsley, garlic cloves and chili.
-If you can’t be bothered, blitz everything for just a few seconds in a food processor (it shouldn’t turn into a paste, you should still spot pieces).
+- Make the sauce while the chicken is cooking.
+Finely dice the garlic cloves, chili, spring onions, and parsley.
+If you can’t be bothered, blitz everything for just a few seconds in a food processor (it should not turn into a paste, but you should still spot pieces).
+Put into a serving bowl and stir in the lime juice, vegetable oil and allspice.
+Pour just enough just-boiled water to cover everything up and to make the sauce ‘spoonable’ (I used 60ml/ ¼ cup).
+Taste and adjust the seasoning accordingly.

 Notes